ryan-roemer/loose-bits/_posts/2012-11-15-nodedc-amd-requirejs-talk.md

 straight JavaScript) and the backend (as a REST service).

-The talk and the source give a good overview and run-through of how to implement simple shared code, but give a better sense of the final result, here is a RequireJS-compliant code module (for shuffling elements in a string) that has an [underscore][underscore] dependency, and works in both the browser and as a standard module in Node.js:
+The talk and the source give a good overview and run-through of how to implement simple shared code, but to give a better sense of the final result, here is a RequireJS-compliant code module (for shuffling elements in a string) that has an [underscore][underscore] dependency, and works in both the browser and as a standard module in Node.js: